 Institutional memory is nothing but one form of organizational memory, including multiple training courses created by IT services.
 Typically, the students and freshers are the primary individuals who grab a better understanding of human memory.

-KM allows us to capture, distribute, and effectively use knowledge in the organization.
+KM allows us to capture, distribute, and effectively use embedded knowledge in the organization.
 It includes the knowledge-sharing platform where the work processes and information storage are the major factors to operate on a large scale.

 So, which technique or strategy for organizational memory suits the perfect for your business needs?